-- Leonardo staged the second edition of its drone competition, held in association with six Italian universities, to promote the development of Artificial Intelligence applied to unmanned systems
+- Leonardo staged the second edition of its drone competition, held in association with six Italian universities, to promote the development of Artificial Intelligence applied to uncrewed systems

-- Laurent Sissmann, SVP Unmanned Systems at Leonardo: “The performance of the competing teams has improved immensely.
+- Laurent Sissmann, SVP Uncrewed Systems at Leonardo: “The performance of the competing teams has improved immensely.
 We are seeing how the Drone Contest’s objectives are gradually being realised”

 - The drone contest site will remain available to teams and visitors at the company’s aircraft division in Turin until 2022, which is when the last race will take place